 When you arrive, you will go to the registration desk at the time you've been given, and present all of the paperwork you have been asked to bring.
 You will then be shown to a waiting room, and undergo a briefing on the process.
 You will then be brought to your interview circuit, and the interviews will begin.
 There is a short video at the bottom of this page to show how the process works.

-The MMIs will be held in the David Bates Building, which is located on the main campus next to the McClay Library.
+The MMIs will be held on the University campus.
 The process will take up to one and a half hours in total including the interview, briefing session, verification of identity and other paperwork.
 The interviews will be conducted by members of academic staff and professional nurses and midwives.
 Only in exceptional circumstances will we interview candidates via Skype (for example international students who cannot travel).

 The interview is your opportunity to show us that you have the qualities and attributes required to be a good nurse or midwife.
 There will be a list of items to bring with you in your interview letter.
 Please read it carefully and bring everything listed; good preparation is key to a successful interview.